Mental Health Facilities Dayton, WA

 Wilson House - 55.9 miles from Dayton, WA

 Wilson House is a mental health clinic in Pasco, WA, located at 224 North 7th Street, 99301 zip code area.
 Wilson House provides outpatient treatment.
-Wilson House offers individual psychotherapy, psychotropic medication and activity therapy to seniors 65 or older, young adults and adults.
-Wilson House also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services offered at Wilson House include chronic disease/illness management, diet and exercise counseling and intensive case management.
+Wilson House offers group therapy, dialectical behavior therapy and behavior modification to young adults, seniors 65 or older and adults.
+Wilson House also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
+Additional services offered at Wilson House include mentoring/peer support/consumer-run services, supported employment and illness management and recovery.

 Learn More